moving slow and fixing things

 denv

 POSIX-sh compliant program to uniformly interact with docker, podman, Apptainer, and Singularity container runners.
-Originally developed for containerized development of a large C++/Python project on both personal computers and academic computing clusters.
+I originally developed this in the context of a large C++/Python project on both personal computers and academic computing clusters and it has given me a good field on which to learn the details of container runners.

 ldmx-sw